 - Find the airfare sweet spot by booking six weeks in advance for domestic flights and five to six months ahead for international trips.
 Tuesday and Wednesday morning flights are typically the best value.

 - If the couple’s suggested hotel is over your budget, look at other options nearby.
 You can also save money by renting a vacation home or apartment and staying with a group.

-> - Pay for wedding expenses with a card that earns rewards points.
-As you accumulate points, you can redeem them for money toward airfare, gas or even hotel stays.
+- Pay for wedding expenses with a card that can earn you rewards points.
+As you accumulate points, you can redeem them for money toward airfare, gas or even hotel stays